narengan/cis/iam.md

 If you do not wish to add anyone to your CIS instance, you may disregard this page.
 {:note}

-Restrict access to CIS by three types, based on the navigation tree:
+Restrict access by three CIS Functional Scopes, based on the navigation tree:
 * reliability - such as DNS, GLB
 * security - such as Certificate, IP Firewall rules and rate limiting
 * performance - such as Page rules, caching and routing